procedure1/Beat-360fyer-Plugin/README.md

 ## Algorithm

-The algorithm is completely deterministic and does not use random chance, it generates rotation events based on the notes in the *Standard* beatmap (the basemap can be changed in the menus from "Standard" to "OneSaber", "NoArrows", or "NinetyDegree" as well).
+The algorithm is completely deterministic and does not use random chance, it generates rotation events based on the notes in the *Standard* beatmap (the base map can be changed in the menus from "Standard" to "OneSaber", "NoArrows", or "NinetyDegree" as well).

 Wireless headset users can use the "Wireless 360" menu setting which has no rotation limits.
 Tethered headset users have settings to make sure to not ruin the cable by rotating too much.